We repair garage doors. Have your garage door repaired today.

 Garage doors operate on spring tension or torsion.
 The door moves on metal tracks on the garage walls, and a heavy spring or springs provide the power.
-In most cases when the door doesn't work easily, the springs are the cause, the springs are the most important and MOST DANGEROUS component and its always best to have a qualified "DoorTronix" technician repair, set or replace them for you.
+In most cases when the door doesn't work well, the springs are the cause, the springs are the most important and most dangerous component, it is always best to have a qualified DoorTronix technician repair, set or replace them for you.

 Check the metal tracks inside the garage.
 Look at the mounting brackets that hold the tracks to the walls.
 If they're loose, tighten them.
 Working inside the garage with the garage door closed, examine the tracks for dents, crimps, or flat spots.
 If there are any damaged spots, pound them out with a rubber mallet, or with a hammer and a block of scrap wood.
 If the tracks are badly damaged, they should be replaced.

 Check the tracks with a level to make sure they're properly aligned.
 Horizontal tracks should slant slightly down toward the back of the garage; the vertical sections of the track should be exactly plumb.
 Both tracks must be at the same height on the garage walls.
 If the tracks are not properly aligned, loosen but do not remove the screws or bolts that hold the mounting brackets, and tap the tracks carefully into position.
 Recheck the tracks with the level to make sure they're in the right position; then tighten the screws or bolts at the mounting brackets.